 WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures often change quickly.

 ACCOMMODATIONS: At night, you will sleep in 4-person tents with 2-3 other people (other arrangements can be made).
 Bathroom facilities at the campground have flush toilets and running water.
-Showers available for a small fee a short drive away and we’ll go there 2-3 times per trip.
+Showers available for a small fee a short drive away.

-YOUR GROUP: The group size ranges from 12 to 21 participants, plus 2 or more Wilderness Inquiry staff.
-Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
+YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 6-14 people who know each other and have indicated they are comfortable traveling together and 2 Wilderness Inquiry guides.
+We welcome people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+WI staff will assist you in whatever areas you need, however, most people pitch in where they can.

 MEALS: The food we bring is plentiful, nutritious, and family friendly.
 You can expect hearty breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
 You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.